Mark W. Clark: Fifth Army and service in Italy

-Early on the morning of January 28, 1944, a PT boat carrying Clark to the Anzio beachhead, six days after the Anzio landings, was mistakenly fired on by U.S. naval vessels.
+Early on the morning of 28 January 1944, a PT boat carrying Clark to the Anzio beachhead, six days after the Anzio landings, was mistakenly fired on by U.S. naval vessels.
 Several sailors were killed and wounded around him.
-Next month, during the air raid he ordered on Monte Cassino abbey, 16 bombs were mistakenly dropped at the Fifth Army headquarter compound then 17 miles (27 km) away from there, exploding yards from his trailer while he was at his desk inside.
-A few months later, on June 10, he again narrowly escaped death when, while flying over Civitavecchia, his pilot failed to see the cable of a barrage balloon.
-The cable entwined the wing, forcing the Stinson L-5 into a rapid downward spiral.
-The plane broke free of the cable after the third time around, leaving a large section of the wing behind.
-The fuel tank ruptured, spraying the fuselage with gasoline.
-Miraculously, the pilot managed to land safely in a cornfield.
+Next month, during the air raid he ordered on Monte Cassino abbey, 16 bombs were mistakenly dropped at the Fifth Army headquarters compound then 17 miles (27 km) away from there, exploding yards from his trailer while he was at his desk inside.
+A few months later, on 10 June, he again narrowly escaped death when, while flying over Civitavecchia in a Stinson L-5, his pilot, Maj.
+John T. Walker, failed to see the cable of a barrage balloon, which embedded itself into one of the wings, forcing the plane into a rapid downward spiral around the cable.
+The plane broke free after the third time around, leaving the outer section of the wing behind.
+Miraculously, Walker managed to crash-land in an open meadow and the two men escaped uninjured.
 "I never had a worse experience" wrote Clark to his wife.

 15th Army Group

 In December 1944 Clark succeeded Alexander as commander of the AAI, renamed the 15th Army Group, and Alexander was made the Supreme Commander of the AFHQ in the Mediterranean, replacing Field Marshal Sir Henry Maitland Wilson, who himself was called to Washington to replace Field Marshal Sir John Dill as head of the British Joint Chiefs of Staff.
 Succeeding Clark as commander of the Fifth Army was Lieutenant General Lucian Truscott, who had previously commanded VI Corps and, before that, the 3rd Division.
-Clark was promoted to the four-star rank of acting general on March 10, 1945, aged 48, the youngest in the United States Army.
-His permanent rank was upgraded to major general on October 7, 1944.
+Clark was promoted to the four-star rank of acting general on 10 March 1945, aged 48, the youngest in the United States Army.
+His permanent rank was upgraded to major general on 7 October 1944.

 Clark led the 15th Army Group throughout the final months of the Italian campaign, although no major offensives took place, due mainly to a critical shortage of manpower throughout the ranks of both the Fifth and Eighth Armies along with the worsening winter weather.
 After much retraining and reorganizing, Clark then led the army group in the final offensive in Italy, codenamed Operation Grapeshot, which brought the war in Italy to an end, and he afterwards accepted the German surrender in Italy in May and became Commander of the Allied Forces in Italy at the end of World War II in Europe.